By the end of this section, you will be able to:

 Jupiter, the giant among giants, has enough mass to make 318 Earths.
 Its diameter is about 11 times that of Earth (and about one tenth that of the Sun).
 Jupiter’s average density is 1.3 g/cm3, much lower than that of any of the terrestrial planets.
 (Recall that water has a density of 1 g/cm3.)
-Jupiter’s material is spread out over a volume so large that more than 1400 Earths could fit within it.
+Jupiter’s material is spread out over a volume so large that about 1,300 Earths could fit within it.

 Saturn’s mass is 95 times that of Earth, and its average density is only 0.7 g/cm3—the lowest of any planet.
 Since this is less than the density of water, Saturn would be light enough to float.

 Uranus and Neptune each have a mass about 15 times that of Earth and, hence, are only 5% as massive as Jupiter.
 Their densities of 1.3 g/cm3 and 1.6 g/cm3, respectively, are much higher than that of Saturn.
 This is one piece of evidence that tells us that their composition must differ fundamentally from the gas giants.
 When astronomers began to discover other planetary systems (exoplanets), we found that planets the size of Uranus and Neptune are common, and that there are even more exoplanets intermediate in size between Earth and these ice giants, a type of planet not found in our solar system.